 The Information Technology Department maintains the IT Help Desk on the third floor of the Hansen Hall (HH) Building.
-For classroom technology issues or issues with an office computer, faculty may receive walk-in help or call x6738.
+For classroom technology issues or issues with an office computer, faculty may receive walk-in help or call the Help Desk at x6738.